 Guinea pigs are social animals that thrive in the company of their own kind.
-It’s instinct really.
+It’s instinct, really.
 There is power in numbers, especially when you only weigh two pounds.
 But what if your guinea pig doesn’t seem to enjoy the company of others?
 Is he broken?
 Are you doing something wrong?
 Is he destined for a life of loneliness?
+Or is there bullying guinea pig behavior going on?

 While sows can live in large groups, usually without issue, the fellas can be a little more challenging.
 In the wild, the king of the castle doesn’t have to share his territory with fellow alpha males; they have the freedom to pick and choose their pals.
 While there are always exceptions, usually two’s company but three (or more) is a crowd when it comes to boars.
 Don’t be surprised if you find it harder to introduce a gentlepig to a male duo than growing your group of gals.
 A neutered male does, however, make a nice addition to a sowority house.